Last Updated: July 21, 2022

-Did you know seven in 10 U.S. corporate funders increased their charitable contributions in response to the coronavirus pandemic?
+Did you know seven in 10 U.S. corporate funders increased their charitable contributions in response to COVID-19?

-Or that 65 percent of companies offered to change nonprofit grant purposes to redirect funds to the most immediate needs?
+Or that 65% of companies offered to change nonprofit grant purposes to redirect funds to the most immediate needs?

-Or that 54 percent of corporations have offered grant extensions to nonprofits during COVID-19?
+Or that 54% of corporations offered grant extensions to nonprofits during COVID-19?

 The Voice of Corporate Philanthropy in Response to COVID-19 Worldwide report makes it clear that corporate philanthropy is on the rise.
-Corporations are doing more to provide support in this time of need.
+Companies are doing more than ever to provide support.

-Looking ahead, 43 percent of corporate leaders say they intend to revise their disaster relief strategy, and 26 percent intend to expand their employee engagement programming.
+Looking ahead, 43% of corporate leaders say they intend to revise their disaster relief strategy, and 26% intend to expand their employee engagement programming.
 Are either of those corporate philanthropy strategies right for you and your company?
-If you’re ready to implement or refresh your corporate philanthropy efforts, a good place to start is by understanding the basics.
+If you’re ready to implement or refresh your corporate philanthropy efforts, understanding the basics is a good place to start.

 Download the Custom Corporate Giving Guide